armbrustlab/armbrustlab.github.io/collections/_people/cain.md

 <kcain97@uw.edu>

-I operate our BD Influx Cell Sorter to generate and analyze flow cytometry data of phytoplankton and bacterial communities from the field and lab.
+I operate a BD Influx Cell Sorter and [SeaFlow](https://seaflow.netlify.com/), a shipboard underway flow cytometer, to generate and analyze flow cytometry data of phytoplankton and bacterial communities in the field and lab.

 ## Education
 BSc, Magna Cum Laude, Oceanography, University of Washington (2019)